 - Very few of us die with an advance care plan (less than 10 percent)

 - The number of Australians aged 65 and over will double by 2050 increasing our need to plan while well and share our wishes with our loved ones

 * Source: http://www.dyingtoknowday.org/

-For more information, please call Janice Peterson on 4708 8100 or contact us online.
+For more information about these initiatives, please call Janice Peterson on 4708 8100 or contact us online.